dqops/dqo/docs/examples/data-reasonability/percentage-of-integer-values-in-range.md

 # Percentage of integer values in range

+## Overview

-Verifies that the percentage of integer values from a range in a column does not exceed the minimum accepted percentage.
+This example verifies that the percentage of integer values from a range in a column does not exceed the minimum accepted percentage.

 **PROBLEM**